mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ---
-title: Create an In-App notification
+title: Create an In-app notification
-description: Learn how to create an In-App message in Journey Optimizer
+description: Learn how to create an In-app message in Journey Optimizer
 feature: Overview
 topic: Content Management
 role: User
 level: Beginner
 ---

-# Create an In-App message {#create-in-app}
+# Create an In-app message {#create-in-app}

-## Create a campaign and an In-App message{#create-in-app-in-a-campaign}
+## Create a campaign and an In-app message{#create-in-app-in-a-campaign}

-To create an In-App message, follow the steps below:
+To create an In-app message, follow the steps below:

 1. Access the **[!UICONTROL Campaigns]** menu, then click **[!UICONTROL Create campaign]**.